 The Old Wood Workshop is based in Northeast Connecticut, open by appointment only.
 Please call 860-655-5259 or email firstname.lastname@example.org.

 The Old Wood Workshop specializes in antique original surface, 18th century & early 19th century wide plank flooring, reclaimed antique wall board and other salvaged wood.
 We do not re-saw or re-mill material, but instead look for 150 to 300 year old flooring that has never had its surface altered, other than being walked on.

-The Old Wood Workshop provides quality reclaimed antique wood for homeowners as well as building contractors, designers and architects.
-We also supply small batch stock for cabinetmakers, furniture makers or other woodworking projects, including musical instruments.
+We provide quality reclaimed antique wood for homeowners as well as building contractors, designers and architects.
+We can sometimes supply small batch stock for cabinetmakers, furniture makers or other woodworking projects, including musical instruments.